ionos-deploy-now/documentation/content/docs/multi-deployments.md

 Multi deployments allow you to deploy your productive branch to multiple production deployments after one, centralized build.
 This allows you to deploy many instances of a web service efficiently.
 The instances might differ in their persistent data in filespace or database.

 :::tip
 Multi Deployments are only available for projects running under the [v2 workflow](/docs/git-integration/#v2-projects-created-from-112022).
-Projects created under v1 need to be switched to v2 manually or by re-creating them.
+Projects created under v1 need to be switched to v2 manually e.g. by re-creating them.
+We will also provide a way to open a pull request in your repository which tries to do the migration automatically.
 :::

 ~~~mermaid